wezm/garage-door-monitor/README.md

 make defconfig BR2_DEFCONFIG=../path/to/garage-door-monitor/buildroot/configs/garage_defconfig
 ```

-Now point Buildroot at the external tree in this repository and kick of the
+Now point Buildroot at the external tree in this repository and kick off the
 build.
 This will build the toolchain, kernel, and root file system.
 Note that
 for subsequent rebuilds you can use `make` without needing to specify
 `BR2_EXTERNAL` as this is remembered: